 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child being absent from school or going missing in future.
 Staff should be aware of their school's unauthorised absence and their local authority's 'children missing/absent from education' procedures.
-Information regarding schools' duties regarding children absent/ unexplainable and/or persistent absences from education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children Missing Education.
+Information regarding schools' duties regarding children absent/missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children Missing Education.